We’ve found five ways to save on your insurance that make your premiums more affordable in 2018.

 What to do: Work with your doctor to manage your health conditions and maintain a healthy lifestyle!

-Life insurance might be cheaper when you are younger, so it makes sense to buy it early, as soon as you need it.
+5. Don’t delay buying life insurance if you need it Life insurance might be cheaper when you are younger, so it makes sense to buy it early, as soon as you need it.
 But only buy the amount of cover you need at the time, you can always increase your cover amount when your needs change.

 What to do: Work out with your financial advisor how much life insurance you need now and update your policy once a year or when a major life change happens – for example getting married, divorced or having a child.

-So, there you have it!
+The bottom line So, there you have it!
 There are ways that you can save on your long-term and short-term insurance premiums and keep the peace-of-mind that your insurance offers.
 Isn’t that good news in tough times?